Kurisu-E/LearnHub/courses/En/note.md

 | A. [measurable](http://localhost:5500/En/dict/measurable.html#entry1.1-2) | B. manageable | C. affordable | D. renewable |
 | :-----------------------------------------------------------------------: | ------------- | ------------- | ------------ |

-**Section I.13**: It was argued at the end of the 19th century that humans do not cry ____ they are sad but they become sad when the tears begin to flow.
+**T.13**: It was argued at the end of the 19th century that humans do not cry ____ they are sad but they become sad when the tears begin to flow.

 | A. unless | B. until | C. if | D. because |
 | --------- | -------- | ----- | :--------: |

-**Section I.16-19**: In an experiment published in 1988, social psychologist Fritz Strack of the University of würzburg in Germany asked volunteers to ____ a pen either with their teeth—thereby creating an artificial smile—or with their lips, which would produce a(an) ____ expression.
+**T.16-19**: In an experiment published in 1988, social psychologist Fritz Strack of the University of würzburg in Germany asked volunteers to ____ a pen either with their teeth—thereby creating an artificial smile—or with their lips, which would produce a(an) ____ expression.
 Those forced to exercise their smiling muscles ____ more enthusiastically to funny cartoons that did those whose mouths were [contracted](http://localhost:5500/En/dict/contract.html#entry2.1-4) in a [frown](http://localhost:5500/En/dict/frown.html#entry2.1-1), ____ that expressions may influence emotions rather than just [the other way around](http://localhost:5500/En/dict/the_other_way_around.html#entry1.1-1).

 | A. fetch | B. [bite](http://localhost:5500/En/dict/bite.html#entry1.1-1a) | C. pick | D. [hold](http://localhost:5500/En/dict/hold.html#entry1.1-4a) |
 | -------- | -------------------------------------------------------------- | ------- | :------------------------------------------------------------: |